 Are you interested in construction?
 Visit the ConstructionCareers.org website which has been created to help you identify a satisfying and rewarding career in the trades and then find the training opportunities to make it happen.

 The James J. Hill Reference Library is free and open to the general public.
-Hill Library Business Information Specialists have created indexes and research guides that are helpful to job seekers such as the Hill Guide to the Job Search Strategy (a listing of some of key resources for job hunting and career guidance), Hill Guide to Researching an Industry (learn how to locate industry sources, experts, online and offline resources) and Hill Guide to Researching a Company (learn how to get the details on public and private companies).
+Hill Library Business Information Specialists have created indexes and research guides that are helpful to job seekers such as the Hill Guide to the Job Search Strategy (a listing of some of key resources for job hunting and career guidance), and the Hill Guide to Researching a Company (learn how to get the details on public and private companies).

 ISEEK is Minnesota's comprehensive career, education, and job resource.
 Visit iSpeak, a blog that takes current and cutting-edge research and turns it into news career explorers and job seekers can use.

-MN Career Pathways: Your Success Starts Here is a self-service website that facilitates career and course planning for adult learners.
+MN Career Pathways: This self-service website facilitates career and course planning for adult learners.
 The MN Career Pathways website helps: adult learners research educational options and gather tips in preparation for entering college for the first time; working learners explore options to finish a degree, get credit for prior learning, or transfer credits; and working adults explore training requirements for careers, learn how to refresh their skills, and prepare for training.